IT Support & Cybersecurity Specialist

 Lead Machine Operator

 Sunlight is one of the largest battery manufacturers in the world at the time, with around 1000 employees.
-I was operating a 30x10 meter industrial machine that was essentially 5 machines in one, producing large format lead batteries used in forklifts and other heavy equipment.
+I was operating an industrial machine that was essentially 5 machines in one, producing large format lead batteries used in forklifts and other heavy equipment.
 The machine broke down every single day without exception, so diagnosing and fixing problems fast was just part of the job.

 Three months in, after solving several long-standing production problems the company had been struggling with for years, they asked me to become shift leader.
 One of those problems involved optimizing the machine settings down to the millimeter and millisecond, the machine has over 40,000 configurable settings and it is very easy to break things if you do not know what you are doing.
 Within those 3 months I increased the daily production output by 15%.